 Why and how do we measure opens and clicks?

 This is all standard practice in marketing emails and it provides crucial information: As a marketer, you need to know if you are sending the right information at the right time to your customers.
 The GDPR allows this, because legitimate interest is one of the legal grounds for processing personal data.
-Knowing if you are providing useful and timely information to your customer is a legitimate interest for your company or organization.
+Knowing if you are providing useful and timely information to your customer is considered a legitimate interest for your company or organization.

-Tracking is essential for succesful email marketing
+An essential part of succesful email marketing

 Special thanks to the legal experts of the DDMA.

 You may also like: